 Tags are inherited down the dependency chain.
 In order for tags to be applied to a role and all its dependencies, the tag should be applied to the role, not to all the tasks within a role.

-Roles listed as dependencies are subject to conditionals and tag filtering, and may not execute fully depeneding on what tags and conditinoals are applied.
+Roles listed as dependencies are subject to conditionals and tag filtering, and may not execute fully depending on what tags and conditionals are applied.